DevoInc/azure-eventhub/README.md

 npm install
 ```

-Now, you need to update _index.js_ file according to send the events to Devo from the event hub.
+Now, you need to update the _index.js_ file to send the events to Devo from the event hub.

-Copy the _index.js_ file content from this tutorial and paste it in the _index.js_ file of your event hub.
+Copy teh contents of the _index.js_ from this tutorial and paste it into the _index.js_ file of your event hub.

 ````javascript
 const devo = require('@devo/nodejs-sdk');